readmeio/rdme/README.md

 * `--key <string>`: The API key associated with your ReadMe project.
 You can obtain this from your dashboard, or alternatively if you log in with `rdme login`, we will save your API key to a local configuration file (`~/.config/configstore/rdme-production.json`), saving you the hassle of having to supply this argument on commands that have it.
 * `--version <string>`: Your project version.

-### Swagger / OpenAPI
+### OpenAPI / Swagger
-ReadMe supports both [Swagger 2.0](https://swagger.io/docs/specification/2-0/basic-structure/) and [OpenAPI 3.0](https://swagger.io/docs/specification/about/).
+ReadMe supports both [OpenAPI 3.0.x](https://swagger.io/specification/) and [Swagger 2.x](https://swagger.io/specification/v2/).

-> ℹ️ Note that the `rdme swagger` command is also available alongside `rdme openapi` also supports both OpenAPI and Swagger API definitions.
+> ℹ️ Note that the `rdme openapi` command supports both OpenAPI and Swagger API definitions.
+The `rdme swagger` command is an alias for `rdme openapi` and is deprecated.

 #### Uploading a New API Definition to ReadMe
 This will upload `path-to-openapi.json` to your project and return an ID and URL for you to later update your file, and view it in the client.